Central Piedmont Community College: Central Campus

 Central Campus is in the Elizabeth neighborhood (adjacent to Independence Park and the Little Sugar Creek Greenway).
 The campus is set up more like a traditional university campus, housing many buildings on many different blocks.
 Currently, certain buildings on campus are being expanded and renovated, while others are being replaced all together.

-The campus is serviced by the CityLynx Gold Line streetcar, with a designated station (CPCC Central Campus station).
+The campus is serviced by the CityLynx Gold Line streetcar, with a designated station (CPCC station).